qihao067/direct3d/README.md

 ## Checkpoints

-We will release all checkpoints very soon (before June 14th).
+We will release all checkpoints very soon (before the end of June).